 It can sometimes be hard to bring a product or service to life on a page of A4.
 When I first read about Tinder I thought it was just a gimmicky version of existing dating sites.
 I soon ate my words when I saw the UI in action.

-So if you’re announcing something that’s really visual, a video could be a better medium.
-Send this to journalists, instead of a normal written press release.
+So if you’re announcing something that’s really visual, a video could be a better medium instead of a normal written press release.

 For instance, if your new app has an absolutely killer UI that leaves your competitors in the dust, make a 2-3 minute video walkthrough.

-And to find out where to send it, here’s our free email address database of reporters and journalists.
+And to find out where to send it, here’s our walkthrough on how to find the relevant journalists and their contact details.

 Connect directly with thousands of potential users and customers with product sharing sites.
 Aimed largely at tech startups, these sites allow companies to upload details of their new products and services for users to view.